payscalejimmy/semrush_b2c_parser/README.md

 This tool is provided as-is for URL parsing and analysis purposes.

 # 1. Download all files to a folder, then:
-python setup.py
+python3 setup.py

 # 2. Test with sample data:
-python run_parser.py sample_data.csv
+python3 run_parser.py sample_data.csv

 # 3. Use with your own data:
-python run_parser.py your_data.csv
+python3 run_parser.py your_data.csv

 # Large file processing with batches
-python run_parser.py large_file.csv --batch-size 100000
+python3 run_parser.py large_file.csv --batch-size 100000

 # Custom output location
 python run_parser.py data.csv --output-dir results/